 The Rough Vol model (Rough Fractional Stochastic Volatility or “RFSV”) forecasts realized volatility.
 According to the model, created by Professor James Gatheral of Baruch College, the log of daily high/low realized volatilities is well approximated by fractional Brownian motion with a Hurst parameter H close to zero.
 RealVol uses the Rough Vol model to create the RVOL indices, which forecast the VOL index over six standardized time frames.
 Our preliminary research has shown that the Rough Vol model approximates future realized volatility more accurately than the options market (implied volatility) and certain GARCH models.
 Both the HARK (see below) and Rough Vol models have similar long-run predictive accuracy, but arrive at their forecasts in quite different manners — often diverging significantly over short periods of time.

-HARK (Heterogeneous AutoRegressive model cast into a Kalman filter framework) is a forecast of realized volatility, created by Professor Fulvio Corsi of Ca' Foscari University of Venice.
-It is a dynamic extension of his asymmetric (i.e., with leverage effects) HAR model, but where the parameters are continuously and optimally updated by the Kalman filter according to the statistical properties of the overnight/intraday realized volatility input (DVOL).
-This allows flexibility and fast adaptation to the original HAR model, which was created by Professor Fulvio Corsi of Ca' Foscari University of Venice.
-RealVol uses the HARK model to create the HVOL indices, which forecast the VOL index over six standardized time frames.
-Our preliminary research has shown that the HARK Vol model approximates future realized volatility more accurately than the market (implied volatility) and certain GARCH models.
-Both the HARK and Rough (see above) Vol models have similar long-run predictive accuracy, but arrive at their forecasts in quite different manners — often diverging significantly over short periods of time.
+HARK (Heterogeneous auto-regressive model cast into a Kalman filter framework) is a forecast of realized volatility created by Professor Fulvio Corsi of the University of Pisa and City University of London.
+It is a dynamic extension of the asymmetric (i.e., with leverage effects) HAR model where the parameters are continuously and optimally updated by the Kalman filter according to the statistical properties of an intraday realized volatility input.
+This allows flexibility and fast adaptation to the original HAR model.
+The HARK model is used to create the HVOL indices, which forecast realized volatility over six standardized time frames.

 • Site Map